 This project isn’t really difficult, but it does take some concentration to keep track of what is front, back, right and left.
 Kind of like learning to square dance, only without all the crinoline.

-Our original Haunted Halloween Apron was made from pre-cuts.
-We used Haunted Mansion by Sanae for Moda Fabrics, which is an older collection that is not readily available.
+Our original Haunted Halloween Apron was made from pre-cuts, using Haunted Mansion by Sanae for Moda Fabrics, which is an older collection that is not readily available.
 In the supply list below, we indicate both the pre-cuts used as well as the fabric required should you not wish to use pre-cuts.
-Several of the top manufacturers come out with new Halloween collections each season.
-From this year’s offerings, our favorite for this apron is the Chillingsworth collection by Echo Park for Andover Fabrics which we found at Fat Quarter Shop.
-To see the full collection, click on the sample swatches below.
+Several of the top manufacturers come out with new Halloween collections each season so it’s fun and easy to update to the latest spooky fabric options.

 Sewing Tools You Need